Last Updated: 30 May, 2025

 In West Virginia, few foods carry more cultural weight, or flavor, than the iconic pepperoni roll.
 A staple of lunchboxes, tailgates, festivals, and bakeries across the state, the pepperoni roll has long been celebrated for its simplicity and cultural roots.
 But could it also become the focal point of a new food-driven betting market?

 A cook-off turned novelty betting opportunity at local fairs or food festivals would allow contestants to compete in categories like “Biggest Roll” or “Who Can Eat the Most.”
 Attendees could place friendly bets via geofenced licensed apps or festival kiosks set up by in-state sportsbooks, adding extra spice to an already beloved event.
-This type of market would elevate local chefs, draw tourists, and give the humble pepperoni roll a lot more notoriety to people that could be outside the state.
+This type of market would elevate local chefs, draw tourists, and give the humble pepperoni roll a lot more notoriety to people outside the state.

 West Virginia residents do not have to travel far to find another location where they can place a legal sports wager.
 All five of West Virginia’s neighboring states offer a mix of retail and online wagering, most of which can be done on the same sports betting apps available in WV.